hadii-tech/mlops-blueprint/README.md

 - **MongoDB** and **DigitalOcean Spaces** for data storage.

-This repository assumes the existence of k8s cluster for each environment (staging and production) to which machine learning artifacts and code are deployed via ArgoCD.
-Check out our [existing templates](https://github.com/hadii-tech/cloud-infra) to quickly setup and deploy your own production-ready k8s clusters pre-configred with monitoring, logging, and alerting capabilities in Digital Ocean.
+Checkout this [blog post](https://mfadhel.com/mlops-blueprint/) outlining the motivation for this repoisitory.
+You will need existing k8s clusters to to execute the machine learning pipelines in this repo (preferably one per environment) which are deployed via ArgoCD.
+If you need help with this requirement, check out our [existing templates](https://github.com/hadii-tech/cloud-infra) to quickly setup and deploy your own production-ready k8s clusters pre-configred with monitoring, logging, and alerting capabilities in Digital Ocean.

 ---

 ### Highlights